richardChenzhihui/starter-hugo-resume/content/authors/admin/_index.md

 My research interests include Computer Vision, Few-shot Learning, and Robotics and I keep exploring new interesting research topics in Artificial Intelligence and Computer Vision.

-I am also the winner of 2 year Harmonia College scholarship, vice president of TEDxCUHK(SZ), and co-founder of a photography studio at the university.
+I am also the winner of Harmonia College scholarship for two times in succession, vice president of TEDxCUHK(SZ), and co-founder of a photography studio at the university.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.